CircuitSetup/Flux-Capacitor_backup/README.md

 ### Car setup

-If your FC, along with a TCD, is mounted in a car, the following network configuration is recommended:
+If your FC, along with a [Time Circuits Display](https://github.com/realA10001986/Time-Circuits-Display/), is mounted in a car, the following network configuration is recommended:

 - Run your TCD in AP mode; disable WiFi power-saving on the TCD by setting *WiFi power save timer (AP-mode)* to 0 (zero).
 - Enter the Config Portal on the FC (as described above), click on *Setup* and